Listen to the podcast of this article at Bennett’s Spring

 I sat down with my father, John Angst, a local pastor, and life-long Laclede County resident.
 I asked him what he knew about Bennett’s Spring.
 He described how the area became so popular in the 19th century.

 “People would come there and and bring their wagon loads of corn or whatever they needed ground and they would a lot of times have to stay overnight waiting in line with their wagon because they would be 50 wagons there.
 All the families around wanted to get their corn ground and they all got ripe at the same time.
 And so they just made kind of a thing out of it.
 You know it was so much easier to have the meal ground commercially than it was to try to do it.
 You know, if you had a hundred bushels of corn it would take you weeks to do it by hand plus it didn’t do as good a job.
-And so they would just go and take their corn and you know their kids if they were old enough to you know, stay with them and they can’t out make it a week of it or whatever.
+And so they would just go and take their corn and you know their kids if they were old enough to you know, stay with them and they’d camp out and make it a week of it or whatever.
 Sometimes they were two or three days down there.
-They can fish and swim, you know, and and just have a good old time harvesting basically getting their meal ground.
+They can fish and swim, you know, and and just have a good old time harvesting, basically getting their meal ground.
 So it was a popular place because of that.

 The [Niangua] river, there just weren’t very many bridges across it.
 And so then at the Spring they had some kind of a bridge over the river very early.
 And it was a popular place to cross right there.
 So, being able to get people from Dallas County and Laclede County both, you know was probably a lot of the reason that that was so popular.
 Plus it was a fun place to go.
 You know, it’s a good place to fish at the Spring Branch there.”